 In his statement, Prince Harry detailed how the lawsuit "hinges on one incident in a long and disturbing pattern of behaviour by British tabloid media."

 What was the tabloid's defence?

 As the BBC reports, the tabloid's strategy was to argue there was "huge and legitimate public interest" in publishing the letter.
 It says in a 44-page legal filing that the royal family "rely on publicity about themselves and their lives in order to maintain the privileged positions they hold and promote themselves ...
 [Meghan] did not have a reasonable expectation of privacy that the contents of the letter were private and would remain so."

 An initial statement from the paper, per iNews, read: “The Mail on Sunday stands by the story it published and will be defending this case vigorously.
 Specifically, we categorically deny that the Duchess’s letter was edited in any way that changed its meaning.”

-Per the Telegraph, the paper's defence team are likely to call Meghan's father to testify.
-Defence documents state that the People interview with Meghan's anonymous friends acknowledged the existence of the letter, arguing it was no longer classed as confidential.
+Defence documents stated that the People interview with Meghan's anonymous friends acknowledged the existence of the letter, arguing it was therefore no longer classed as confidential.

 “Mr Markle was also entitled publicly to correct the false and damaging (to him) information that had been given about his conduct in the People interview, and to have as much of the letter and its contents published as was necessary for that purpose," state court papers.

-They also allege that claims, reported by People, saying Meghan was contacting her father "up to the night before" her May 19 wedding, were untrue, stating the last contact Thomas received from Meghan was a text on May 17.
+Associated Newspapers also alleged that claims, reported by People, saying Meghan was contacting her father "up to the night before" her May 19 wedding, were untrue.
+They stated that the last contact Thomas received from Meghan was a text on May 17.
 That text allegedly told Thomas to stop speaking to the media, "accusing him of causing hurt to his daughter," and is said to have been signed from "M and H."